NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Middleware

-Middleware integrates pre and post-processing into the requests and response methods, allowing a method to be invoked before the client receives a response and after the client returns a response, providing functionality to manipulate response or request objects.
+Middleware integrates pre and post-processing into the requests and response methods, allowing a method to be invoked before the client receives a response and after the client returns a response.
 Middleware functions are typically embedded in one or more route handlers, executing when an HTTP request is received.

 ```js
   var cors = require('cors');
   app.use('*', cors())
 ```

-By having access to the request and response objects, middleware can be used for a variety of different tasks, being able to manipulate different features of the system; from error control to third-party options, allowing the application to store a user session by utilizing cookies or enable cross-origin resource sharing.
+By having access to the request and response objects, middleware can be used for a variety of different tasks, for example, middleware can manipulate different features of the system; from error control to third-party options, allowing the application to store a user session by utilizing cookies or enable cross-origin resource sharing.

 References<br>
 https://expressjs.com/en/guide/using-middleware.html<br>